SHARE

 Instructions

-• Puree the watermelon in a blender until smooth (you can also use a stick blender to do this in batches).
+• Puree the watermelon in a stand mixer until smooth (you can also use a hand mixer to do this in batches).
 Pour through a fine-mesh strainer into a measuring cup, discarding remaining solids.
 You should have just about 3 cups (750 ml) watermelon juice.

 • Ladle 2 tbsp (30 ml) watermelon juice into a small bowl and stir in the cornstarch, until smooth.

 • Pour the remaining watermelon juice into a medium saucepan.
-Bring to a boil, then simmer for 5 minutes to reduce it a little.
+Bring to a boil, then simmer for 5 minutes.
 Add the sugar and vanilla seeds, and whisk until the sugar is dissolved.
 Stir the cornstarch mixture again, then whisk into the watermelon juice.
 Simmer, whisking occasionally, for 3 minutes, then whisk in the lemon juice.

-• SERVING: Right before serving, garnish the watermelon puddings with whipped cream and pistachios.
+• SERVING: Just before serving, garnish the watermelon puddings with whipped cream and pistachios.

 • STORAGE: The Sicilian watermelon puddings will keep, covered and refrigerated, for up to 2 days.